MIDASverse/rMIDAS/README.md

     provides detailed guidance on configuring Python binaries and environments, including some troubleshooting tips

+## Contributing to rMIDAS

+Interested in contributing to **rMIDAS**?
+We are looking to hire a research assistant to work part-time (flexibly) to help us build out new features and integrate our software with existing machine learning pipelines.
+You would be paid the standard research assistant rate at LSE.
+To apply, please send your CV (or a summary of relevant skills/experience)  to R.Lall@lse.ac.uk.

 ## Getting help

 rMIDAS is still in development, and we may not have caught all bugs.
 If